How to Carbonate Your Cornelius Keg in 8 Easy Steps

 So here are my 8 simple steps to carbonate your Cornelius keg:

 - After the fermentation process is complete, clean and sanitize your corny keg.
 There are many products available that work very well.
-P.B.W is good for cleaning and Star San is good for sanitizing your keg.
+P.B.W. is good for cleaning and Star San is good for sanitizing your keg.

 - Siphon the fermented wort into your Cornelius keg and install the cap.
 Try to keep any contaminates out of the finished wort.
 Some beers may need to be lagered before the charging of the corny keg takes place.
 Check your recipe for this step.

-- Take a screw driver and set the low pressure gage to about 30 psi.
+- Take a screw driver and set the low pressure gauge to about 30 psi.
 Turn the gas out valve on the regulator to the off position.
 Connect the pin lock or ball lock fitting to the proper valve on the Cornelius keg.

 - Turn the valve quickly to the on position.
 This will help seal the cap to the corny keg.
 Check the valve stems and cap for any possible leaks with sanitizer solution.
 Look for bubbles to appear around these places especially around the cap.